ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 > Addendum
 >
-> Subsequent investigation by Lindsey Kuper has uncovered that without using the name *"vector clock"*, the concept was being used by Rivka Ladin and Barbara Liskov in 1986.
+> Subsequent investigation by Lindsey Kuper has uncovered that without using the name *"vector clock"*, the concept was already being used by Rivka Ladin and Barbara Liskov in 1986.
 See [lecture 23](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%2023.md#ladin--liskovs-paper-highly-available-distributed-services-and-fault-tolerant-distributed-garbage-collection) for details.

 For Vector Clocks however, this relation ***is*** reversable:

-`A->B <==> LC(A) < LC(B)`
+`A -> B <==> LC(A) < LC(B)`

 A Lamport Clock is just a single integer, but a Vector Clock is a sequence of integers.
 (The word *"vector"* is being used here in the programming sense, not in the sense of a magnitude and direction)